Droplet rebounds off a fluid bath at low Weber numbers: Introduction

-A weakly viscous framework introduced in \citet{Lamb}, and revisited by \citet{DiasEtAl2008}, has been combined with a formulation that incorporates the drop-bath coupling interaction, using the \emph{kinematic match} (KM or full KM) model, which imposes natural geometric and kinematic constraints to solve for the evolution of the contact area between the impacting bodies \citep{GaleanoRiosEtAl2017,GaleanoRiosEtAl2019,Galeano-RiosEtAl2021}.
+Fully resolving the dynamics of a deformable impactor is challenging, as numerical multiscale effects typically span three orders of magnitude \citep{CouderEtAl2005Noncoalescence}, and natural time scales are short \citep[see figure 3b of][]{GaleanoRiosEtAl2017}.
+Early attempts to address these difficulties relied on asymptotic analysis and linearised formulations of the free surface equations of motion for impacts against inviscid, incompressible fluids \citep{Wagner1932, korobkin2004analytical,HowisonEtAl1991}.
+A weakly viscous framework introduced by \citet{Lamb}, and revisited by \citet{DiasEtAl2008}, was combined with a formulation accounting for drop-bath coupling through the \emph{kinematic match} (KM) model \citep{GaleanoRiosEtAl2017,Galeano-RiosEtAl2019,Galeano-RiosEtAl2021}.
+This approach imposes natural geometric and kinematic constraints to solve for the evolution of the contact area between the impacting bodies.
 The KM model does not take into account the thin gas film, replacing it with an infinitely thin contact surface that transmits the pressure between the fluid bodies.
-Although providing remarkable agreement in the low to moderate Weber number range for the weakly viscous regime, the implementations were focused on rigid bodies impacting a fluid bath.
+Although providing remarkable agreement with experiments in the weakly viscous, low-to-moderate Weber number regime, existing implementations have been restricted to rigid impactors.

-\citet{AlventosaEtAl2023} recently implemented a simplified version of the KM (1PKM) model that allowed both impacting bodies to deform, via orthogonal mode decompositions, and imposed contact at a single point.
-Their model for drop–bath impacts captured detailed characteristics of non-coalescing bounces close to the inertio-capillary regime, including trajectories, coefficient of restitution, contact times, and maximum deflection, in close agreement with experiments and DNS.
-They further showed that the approach remains accurate over a broad parameter space with no adjustable parameters, the only assumption being a polynomial profile for the pressure due to contact.